<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Viral transport medium

-While the use of viral or universal transport medium is not required, the use of this solution will allow maximum DNA collection and the least dilution.
-This liquid provides a balanced buffer solution to maintain a neutral pH, as well as antimicrobial agents, protein sources, and sucrose to preserve the sample during storage and transport.
+While the use of viral or universal transport medium is not always required for monkeypox testing, it can enhance the accuracy of specimen collection by preserving the sample during storage and transport.
+Viral transport mediums help maintain a balanced buffer solution, ensuring a neutral pH, while also incorporating antimicrobial agents, protein sources, and sucrose to preserve the sample's integrity.

 To learn more about monkeypox, as well as testing and treating the disease, consider the following resources:

-To learn more about the types of diagnostic tools available for accurate testing, contact Puritan Medical.
+To learn more about the types of diagnostic tools available for accurate testing, contact the Puritan team.

 Learn about Puritan's customization capabilities